Christian counseling

-Christian counseling is distinct from secular counseling.
+Biblical counseling is distinct from secular counseling.
 According to the International Association of Biblical Counselors, Biblical counseling "seeks to carefully discover those areas in which a Christian may be disobedient to the principles and commands of Scripture and to help him learn how to lovingly submit to God's will."
-Christian counselors, therefore, approach psychology through the lens of the Bible.
+Biblical Counselors, therefore, approach psychology through the lens of the Bible.
 They see the Bible as the source of all truth.

+Christian counseling on the other hand is conducted by a licensed counselor who integrates spirituality into traditional counseling methods and psychological principles.
+They may reference scripture but unlike biblical counselors, Christian Therapists do not focus solely on biblical teachings.